pesalerno/Pseudacris-island-genomics/README.md

 **NOTE:**The alignment needs to be done for **EACH** sequence file that will go into ref_map.pl.
 Write a recursive script or a find/replace text file of all commands in sequence.

-We also aligned the sequences changing the default of -n 4 to -n 8 to see effect of lower threshold in sequence differences:
+We also aligned the sequences changing the default of -n 0.04 to -n 0.08 – *the default being of 4% threshold of seq. diff.* – to see effect of a lower threshold:

 	./bwa aln -t 4 -n 0.08 Xr-input-bwa.fasta ~/Xantusia/SR-denovo-prelim/demultiplexed-sequences/edits/Xr_SNI_26.fq.gz.edit > Xr_SNI_26.sai